All-In-One Network Traffic Monitoring Solution

 When a capture & analysis session is started, it will appear in this dashboard.
 This makes it easy to review or go back to an earlier session instantly.
 It’s also possible to find different analysis sessions by time.
 A “session” represents a self-standing correlation domain.
 A timeout determines whether captured and analyzed data is still part of the current session, or if it belongs in a new session.

-IOTA MODELS COMPARISON
+IOTA EDGE MODELS

 Model